SizeCredit/size-solidity/README.md

 ## TODOs

+- check rounding direction
 - chainlink integration
-- safe casting int256 to uint256
-- check rounding direction
-- create helper contracts for liquidation in 1 step (deposit -> liquidate -> withdraw)
-- multi-erc20 tokens with different CR per tokens
-- natspec
 - dust amount for loans
 - remove `address(this)` as a reference to the protocol P&N and replace by specific PnL struct
 - 100% coverage

+## Later

+- create helper contracts for liquidation in 1 step (deposit -> liquidate -> withdraw)
--
+- natspec
+- multi-erc20 tokens with different CR per tokens